History of Dick Vitale in Timeline

 2009: Called Close to a Thousand Games

-February 2015: Removed from Duke-UNC Coverage
+February 2015: Removed from Duke-UNC Game Coverage

-August 2021: Undergoing Treatment for Melanoma
+August 2021: Diagnosis and Treatment for Melanoma

 August 2022: Declared Cancer Free

-July 2023: Diagnosed with Laryngeal Cancer
+July 2023: Diagnosed With Laryngeal Cancer

-December 2023: Announced Cancer Free Again
+December 2023: Cancer Free Once Again

-2023: ESPN Contract Through 2024
+2023: ESPN Contract Through 2023-24 Season

-As of 2023, Dick Vitale is signed with ESPN through the 2023–24 college basketball season.
+Dick Vitale is signed with ESPN through the 2023–24 college basketball season.

 June 28, 2024: Diagnosed with Lymph Node Cancer